 Types of Data Centers

-Not every data center worldwide is similar, as there are different types of data centers worldwide that have unique sets of capabilities and features.
+Not every data center worldwide is similar, as different types of data centers have unique capabilities and features.

 Currently, data centers are not only private or on-premises, but there are new kinds of data centers where applications, workloads, and networks are virtualized.
 Here are some common types of data centers utilized by businesses: